 Exercise

-A Mental Health–Sensitive Perspective on Physical Movement When conversations turn to exercise they’re often framed in rigid, prescriptive ways: Move more.
+When we think about exercise it is often framed in rigid, punishing ways: Move more.
 Push harder.
 Be disciplined.
-For many people, especially those who have experienced challenges with mental...
+For many people, especially those who have experienced challenges with mental health, this messaging isn’t just unhelpful but it can be harmful.
+Movement...

 REST